 For all enquiries please contact one of our editors directly.

-Adam Crymble (@Adam_Crymble) is a PhD History candidate at King’s College London and the Project Manager of British History Online.
+Adam Crymble (@Adam_Crymble) is a Lecturer of Digital History at the University of Hertfordshire.
 He blogs at Thoughts on Public & Digital History.
 He can be reached at firstname.lastname@example.org.

 Fred Gibbs (@fredgibbs) is an Assistant Professor of History at the University of New Mexico, and Lord Chancellor of fredgibbs.net.
 He can be reached at email@example.com.